saurabh-ram/nexora-web-app/README.md

 2. Upstash Redis caches frequently accessed data such as homepage posts, sessions, or API responses to reduce database load and improve latency.

+3. Cloudinary handles image storage and delivery, serving images through a global CDN and enabling on-the-fly optimizations like resizing and compression.

 </br>

 # Why this combination?